Making Sense of Life & Death

 Perhaps you’ve experienced something similar around a health crisis or the death of someone you knew.
 The truth is, you don’t need to wait until someone dies or you’re faced with a life-threatening or life-limiting illness to experience these benefits.

 Many of us know the benefits of preparing for our one-day, some-day death.
 But sometimes it’s hard to get started.
 All this planning-ahead business feels overwhelming and fragmented.
 Or perhaps some basic planning pieces are in place but it feels like who you are isn’t showing up in your planning documents.

 Making sense of life and death before making practical arrangements helps ensure that your end-of-life planning reflects your values and priorities.
 Whether you have days or decades left to live, we believe that thinking about and preparing for your death will inspire you to live your best life now.

-This self-guided program will help you base your planning on your values and priorities and lay the groundwork for you to be as prepared as is possible for the inevitable.
+This FREE self-guided program will help you base your planning on your values and priorities and lay the groundwork for you to be as prepared as is possible for the inevitable.
 Focused around the digital, fillable workbook, the program, pulls together our favourite and most effective self-reflection exercises from the workshops and coaching we’ve done for the past few years.
 This program offers additional tools including:

 - nine videos with Reena and Michelle walking you through the workbook exercises and accompanying you with examples, stories and additional tips and resources,